Merons, hedgehogs and magnetoelectric switching in spiral multiferroics

 describes the switching of $P_z$ between $+k/L_y$ and $- k/L_y$ ($\phi_s$ between $0$ and $\pm\pi$) in an infinite time.
 Therefore, we expect the switching time of $P_z$ to be strongly influenced by fluctuations (e.g. thermal fluctuations).

-Taking into account that $P_z$ is inverted across a defect plane (i.e. $\phi_s$ changes by $\pm\pi$), the result can be straightforwardly generalized to a meron DW with defects.
+Taking into account that $P_z$ is inverted across a defect (i.e. $\phi_s$ changes by $\pm\pi$), the result can be generalized to a meron DW with defects.
 Now, if $\bar{y} \neq L_y/2$ and $\mathcal{Q}_\mathrm{tot} \neq 0$, the DW moves under the action of $E_z$.
-Indeed, $E_z$ acts indirectly on $\bar{y}$ since the zero modes interact with each other.
+In fact, the field acts indirectly on $\bar{y}$ because the zero modes interact with each other.

 \paragraph{Defects within meron strings. ---} Up to this point, we have considered quasi-2D magnetization textures, where the meron DWs consist of an array of meron strings extending along $z$.
 Now, we study point defects within the meron strings.
-These are similar to the defects discussed above, but the solutions $\pm\theta$ are realized across a boundary $z = z^*$ instead of $x = x^*$ (see Fig.~\ref{fig:TopControl}(c,~f)).
-Hence, the topological charge of each meron string is reversed across the defect plane, leading to an array of point defects (one for each string) lying at the intersection of the defect and DW planes.
-Point defects are hedgehogs with alternating magnetic monopole charges since ${\bf m}$ wraps the upper and the lower hemisphere on opposite sides of $z = z^*$, and the meron helicities alternate within the wall.
+These are similar to the defects discussed above, but the solutions $\pm\theta$ are realized across a boundary $z = z^*$ instead of $x = x^*$ (see Fig.~\ref{fig:TopControl}(c,$\,$f)).
+Hence, the topological charge of each meron string is reversed across $z = z^*$, resulting in an array of point defects, one for each string.
+Such defects are hedgehogs with alternating magnetic monopole charges because ${\bf m}$ wraps the upper and the lower hemisphere on opposite sides of $z = z^*$, and the meron helicities alternate within the wall.
 Meron strings do not carry net magnetic monopole charges since hedgehogs are compensated by charges arising at the intersections between strings and system surfaces.
-By relaxing a 3D paramagnetic state, configurations of this type arise naturally.
-A configuration with a single hedgehog can be realized by combining three defect planes $z = z^*$, $x = x^*$ and $x = x^* + \pi/Q$ (see Fig.~\ref{fig:TopControl}(g)).
-The lengthscale of the hedgehogs is set by the lattice constant.
-Thus, point defects are strongly pinned to the lattice by Pierls-Nabarro barriers \cite{Peierls40, Nabarro47}, therefore pinning the meron DW.
+By relaxing a paramagnetic state, such arrays of hedgehogs arise naturally.
+A generic defect line within the DW plane presents two hedgehogs per spiral period.
+Thus, a single hedgehog corresponds to a defect line that extends along the spiral wave vector by $\pi/Q$ (see Fig.~\ref{fig:TopControl}(g)).
+The lengthscale of a hedgehog is set by the lattice constant.
+Hence, point defects are strongly pinned to the lattice by Peierls-Nabarro barriers \cite{Peierls40, Nabarro47} and give rise to intrinsic DW pinning.